Azure/azure-powershell/src/Resources/Resources/help/New-AzTag.md

              Status   Normal
 ```

-This command creates or updates the entire set of tags under the tracked resource with {resourceId}.
+This command creates or updates the entire set of tags on the resource with {resourceId}.

 ## PARAMETERS